epidrome/awesome-cv-templates/README.md

 Frameworks employ one or more programming layout languages, toolchains, schemas, in order to produce multiple outputs from a single data source.

-- [Hack My Resume](https://github.com/hacksalot/HackMyResume) - Edit a single standard JSON/YAML file and generate CVs in HTML, Markdown, LaTeX, MS Word, PDF, plain text, JSON, XML, YAML with javascript libraries.
+- [Hack My Resume](https://github.com/hacksalot/HackMyResume) - Edit a single standard JSON/YAML file and generate CVs in HTML, Markdown, LaTeX, MS Word, PDF, plain text, JSON, XML, YAML with JavaScript libraries.
 - [Pandoc Resume](https://github.com/mszep/pandoc_resume) - Edit a human readable markdown file and generate HTML, PDF with pandoc and LaTeX.
 - [Resume generator](https://github.com/mwhite/resume) - Edit a markdown file and then the unix `make` tool employs a `python` pre-processor and pandoc, in order to create PDF and HTML output.